Kenneth Arrow 101: Discover the Father of Modern Economy

 For his contributions and results in economic research, Kenneth Arrow won the Nobel Prize in Economics in 2003.
 He was also awarded by the American Economic Association and the French Academy of Economic and Social Sciences.
 Before his death, Arrow was an emeritus professor at Stanford University.

-General Equilibrium Theory
+General Equilibrium Theory and Endogenous Growth Theory

 Kenneth Arrow and Gérard Debreu’s work, along with Lionel McKenzie’s simultaneous work, provided the first conclusive evidence for the existence of market equilibrium.
 For his contributions, Debreu was awarded the Nobel Prize in Economics in 1983.
 Kenneth Arrow, on the other hand, continued to work on models and analyses involving uncertainty and stability.
 His contributions to general equilibrium theory were influenced by Adam Smith’s book, “The Wealth of Nations,” written in 1776, which examines the mutual dependence among individuals and describes the economic growth brought about by the division of labour.

 Kenneth Arrow was one of the pioneers of endogenous growth theory, which attempts to explain the source of technological change.
 Previous theories had assumed that technological change came from an external source and was beyond economic activities, but Arrow aimed to explain why firms innovate for economic reasons.
-This emphasizes that economic activities are internally determined, and that technological change is determined by economic actors and is part of the model.
+This emphasises that economic activities are internally determined, and that technological change is determined by economic actors and is part of the model.
 Endogenous growth theory was initiated by Paul Romer in 1986, drawing inspiration from Arrow’s “learning by doing” model.
 After Arrow’s work, a literature on this theory developed.